freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/handle-a-fulfilled-promise-with-then.md

 ---

 ## Description

 <section id='description'>

 Promises are most useful when you have a process that takes an unknown amount of time in your code (i.e. something asynchronous), often a server request.
 When you make a server request it takes some amount of time, and after it completes you usually want to do something with the response from the server.
-This can be achieved by using the <code>then</code> method.
-The <code>then</code> method is executed immediately after your promise is fulfilled with <code>resolve</code>.
+This can be achieved by using the `then` method.
+The `then` method is executed immediately after your promise is fulfilled with `resolve`.
 Here’s an example:

 ```js
 myPromise.then(result => {